bena-tshishiku/bena-tshishiku.github.io/_teaching/2025-spring.md

 ## Announcements

-* Please read the page below for the important information about the course.
+* (1/23) Please read the page below for the important information about the course.
+* (1/23) There will be no class next week.
+(I will be at a conference.)
+As a replacement for lecture (possibly an improvement 🙈), please read Hatcher Section 3.1.
+In particular, please look closely at the proof of the Universal Coefficient Theorem and the various properties of cohomology (homotopy invariants, LES, Mayer-Vietoris,...) which hopefully are familiar from your study of homology.
+We will not discuss this material in class (but there is some related exercises on HW1).
+When I return we will begin with a few more comments on universal coefficients and then move on to the Kunneth theorem and cup products.
+* (1/23) Homework 1 is posted below.
+If you're debating whether to take the course, I'll remark that this should be pretty representative of homework assignments, but is  possibly a little longer than usual.

 ## Course information
 This is part two of a graduate course on algebraic topology.
 The main topics will be cohomology, Poincare duality, and homotopy theory.